mcmonkeyprojects/ServerControlPanel/README.md

 ServerControlPanel is a simple web panel to stop/start a server.

+It also provides the optional ability to trigger automatic restarts if the server crashes (or otherwise stops externally to the panel).

 ## Status

 The project is minimalist but fully functional and relatively clean.